WAGGLE-TEAM/WAGGLE_WEB_FRONTEND/README.md

     ```

-## How to run in Local environment
+## How to run in local environment

 1. node module install